Ch1ffr3punk/redphone/README.md

 Authentication and integrity confirmation

 ## --
-If you like Red Phone as much as I do, consider a small
+If you like Red Phone consider a small donation
-donation in crypto currencies, or buy me a coffee.
+in crypto currencies or buy me a coffee.
 ```
 BTC: bc1qhgek8p5qcwz7r6502y8tvenkpsw9w5yafhatxk
 Nym: n1yql04xjhmlhfkjsk8x8g7fynm27xzvnk23wfys